ericlenio/scrash/README.md

 # Testing
-Test cases are found in `./tests/*.test`, and they are just bash scripts that get executed with shell option `set -o errexit` enabled, meaning that if any statement in any of these bash scripts finishes with a non-zero return value then that is considered a failure and testing is immediately stopped (note: the stopping of the test cases can be somewhat confounded if the error happens in a subshell).
+Test cases are found in `./tests/*.test`, and they are just bash scripts that get executed with shell options `set -o errexit -o errtrace` enabled, meaning that if any statement in any of these bash scripts finishes with a non-zero return value then that is considered a failure and testing is immediately stopped.

 Tests are executed in several ways: